Complex sentence with subordinate clauses

 As the sun was setting, (reason) she finished her evening walk along the beach (place) where she collected seashells.

-When she was studying for her exams, (time) she spent hours searching for her notes (reason) because she realized she had misplaced them.
+When she was studying for her exams, (time) she spent hours searching for her notes (reason) because she realised she had misplaced them.

 The final type of complex sentence involves a subordinate clause that refers to both the main clause and another subordinate clause simultaneously.